Ebenezer Zane: Death and legacy

-Ebenezer Zane died in November 1811, and was buried in Martin's Ferry, Ohio.
+Zane died in November 1811, and was buried in Martin's Ferry, Ohio.
 Although Quakers by that time were forbidden to own slaves, Zane owned ten enslaved people in the 1810 census, and his will written the previous month gave his widow Elizabeth the choice of two slaves, among other provisions for her.
-Zane also divided his land in and near Wheeling (in Ohio County, Virginia, an Ohio River island and Belmont County, Ohio) among his sons Noah and Daniel, as well as finished his transfers to his son-in-law Jacob Burkett, and directed that his land in Fairfield County, Ohio be sold and the proceeds held for the benefit of his daughters Rebecca Clark and Esther Woods, and with his son Samuel Zane receiving land in Wood County, Virginia as well as Belmont County, Ohio.
+Zane also divided his land in and near Wheeling (in Ohio County, Virginia, an Ohio River island and Belmont County, Ohio) among his sons Noah and Daniel, as well as finished his transfers to his son-in-law Jacob Burkett, and directed that his land in Fairfield County, Ohio, be sold and the proceeds held for the benefit of his daughters Rebecca Clark and Esther Woods, and with his son Samuel Zane receiving land in Wood County, Virginia, as well as Belmont County, Ohio.
 Elizabeth McCullough's will manumitted the slaves she owned, and bequeathed the ferries that her family had established to sons Noah and Daniel.
 Zanesville, Ohio, was named in his honor.